 Holy Guacamole….Suffice to say Sonya and I collaborated on the book, but with one stipulation.
 I would do it for free.
 It was the least I could do for a kind generous soul who had been part of the circle without me even knowing it.
 Did she know she was fulfilling a dream of a mother just wanting to insure her son never be forgotten?
 A book like this does that.
 It’s inspired and spirited with beautiful music and recipes.
 In the spirit of Christmas it celebrates William, his favorite holiday and all his loving goodness.
 Priceless!
 Good Grief Cook…mission accomplished.
 What’s next?

-And in that same spirit of Christmas it is time for a give away of this fabulous book, The Party Planner’s Christmas Song and Recipe Book.
+And in that same spirit of Christmas it is time for a give away of this fabulous book.
 The collection includes over 90 all-time favorite carols each arranged for vocal, piano and guitar and 27 of my favorite award winning recipes.
 Perfect for a holiday sing along with family and friends.
 All you have to do is leave a comment telling me your favorite Christmas carol or favorite Christmas cookie…I am certain it is in the book.
 I will randomly draw a winner and post October 18th which happens to be Good Grief Cook’s 2 year blogiversary.

 Thank you, Sonya.
 I love you William.
 This book is for you.